-Maths Strategy aims for Disadv Strategy aims for Disadvantaged pupils: all disadvantaged children to make at least expected progress from their Key Stage 1 assessments.
-Teaching Priority - Barriers to learning these priorities Success criteria Projected Spending current academic year address Evaluation Develop consistency in teaching greater depth: Children need access to teaching and resources which allow them to work at Evidence of greater depth being taught in every class.
-PDM delivered in the autumn term.
-Maths coordinator to greater depth.
-Teachers accessing Power Maths resources. deliver termly professional Books show a range of reasoning and problem solving tasks.
-Book looks show clear and consistent use of fluency, development meetings to train teaching staff Pupil Interviews show that disadvantaged children targeted for greater depth are reasoning and problem solving tasks in all books.
-Power Maths to be embedded to support the teaching of greater depth accessing appropriate tasks and are able to do these.
-Ensure that end of term By identifying common gaps and Assessment for learning is being used Whole class analysis on white tests are used to inform future teaching: individual gaps, teachers can ensure that individuals' barriers to making progress effectively in all classes. rose tests in the autumn term informed interventions and Analysis of white rose termly progress test. can be overcome through intervention.
-Analysis documents show these areas of weakness and these are addressed through future planning. areas for teacher focus.
-Areas of weakness are re -covered during spare week
+Maths Strategy aims for Disadv antaged pupils: all disadvantaged children to make at least expected progress from their Key / Stage 1 assessments.
+Teaching Priority - current academic year Barriers to learning these priorities address Success criteria Projected Spending Evaluation Develop consistency in teaching greater depth: Maths coordinator to deliver termly professional development meetings to train teaching staff Power Maths to be embedded to support the teaching of greater depth Children need access to teaching and resources which allow them to work at greater depth.
+Evidence of greater depth being taught in every class.
+Teachers accessing Power Maths resources.
+Books show a range of reasoning and problem solving tasks.
+Pupil Interviews show that disadvantaged children targeted for greater depth are accessing appropriate tasks and are able to do these.
+Ensure that end of term tests are used to inform future teaching: Analysis of white rose termly progress test.
+Areas of weakness are re -covered during spare week By identifying common gaps and individual gaps, teachers can ensure that individuals' barriers to making progress can be overcome through intervention.
+Assessment for learning is being used effectively in all classes.
+Analysis documents show these areas of weakness and these are addressed through future planning.